About the ESC Council of Cardio-Oncology

 What we do

-The Council is active in a number of areas, including :
+The Council is active in several areas, including :

-- Writing position papers and consensus statements on aspects of cardio-oncology
+- Writing position papers and consensus statements on key cardio-oncology topics

-- Developing the programme for the cardio-oncology sessions for ESC Congress and contributing to other ESC subspecialty congresses
+- Developing the programme for cardio-oncology sessions at ESC Congress and contributing to other ESC subspecialty congresses

-- Collaborating with the ESC Advocacy Division to help shape the EU's beating cancer plan
+- Working with the ESC Advocacy Division to help shape the EU's Beating Cancer Plan

 - Producing a regular newsletter for members